openshift-cs/rosaworkshop/OSD3.11/10-deployment_s2i.md

 ```

 #### 8. Set a Liveness probe
-We need to create a Liveliness Probe on the Deployment to ensure the pod is restarted if something isn't healthy within the application.
+We need to create a Liveness Probe on the Deployment to ensure the pod is restarted if something isn't healthy within the application.
 Enter the following into the CLI:
 ```
 $ oc set probe dc/ostoy --liveness --get-url=http://:8080/health